UNSW-CEEM/nempy/README.md

 ramping constraints, interconnectors, FCAS markets and more.

 ## Motivation
 Operational dispatch is a important part of the NEM's decision making process.
 It allows information from generation operators, dispatchable or flexible loads, network operators, and the market operator to be simulatenous considered on a near real time basis in order to minimize costs while ensuring secure and reliable supply, and it creates market signals for longer term decisions.
-The motivation for developing Nempy was to create a re-usable model of this process
+The motivation for developing Nempy was to create a re-usable model of this process.

 ## Documentation
 Find it on [readthedocs](https://nempy.readthedocs.io/en/latest/)